mongodb/docs/source/includes/api/list-tables/requests/events-query-parameters-get-all.rst

    * - eventType
      - string
      - Optional
-     - Human-readable label that indicates the :ref:`type of event
+     - Human-readable label that indicates the type of event.
-       <event-type-values>`.

        |service| accepts: